owacoder/cppdatalib/README.md

     }

     try {
+        json::parser parser(std::cin);
         core::tee_filter tee(writer, builder);
                                               // Set up tee filter.
 Tee filters split the input to two handlers, which can be stream_filters or other tee_filters.
                                               // In this case, we'll parse the JSON input once, and output to UBJSON on standard output and build an internal
                                               // representation simultaneously.

-        json::convert(std::cin, first_filter);
-                                              // Convert from JSON on standard input to UBJSON on standard output,
+        parser >> tee_filter;                 // Convert from JSON on standard input to UBJSON on standard output,
                                               // as well as building internal representation in my_value } catch (core::error e) {
         std::cerr << e.what() << std::endl;   // Catch any errors that might have occured (syntax or logical)